-- 1. A current driving licence including a photograph or a passport and a birth certificate; - 2.
-A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 3.
+- 1. A current driving licence including a photograph, a passport and a full birth certificate; - 2.
+A utility bill or financial statement issued within the last three months showing the candidate's current name and address or a council tax statement; - 3.
 Where appropriate any documentation evidencing a change of name; - 4.
-Where applicable, proof of entitlement to work and reside in the UK.
+Where the candidate is not a citizen of a country within the European Economic Area or Switzerland, proof of entitlement to work and reside in the UK.